jaceko/cxf-circuit-switcher/README.md

 ```

 ### Maturity
-The library hasn't been yet production tested but has good unit and integration test coverage.
+The library has been production tested and has good unit and integration test coverage.
 Feel free to report any [issues](https://github.com/jaceko/cxf-circuit-switcher/issues).